Sharp0802/fsi/README.md

 ## Usage

 ```
-fsi -i
+fsix -i
-fsi --index
+fsix --index
-fsi -q
+fsix -q
-fsi --query
+fsix --query
 ```

 - `-i` | `--index` - Index sources

 Reads files from `stdin` line-by-line until EOF.
-So you can pipe files to `fsi`:
+So you can pipe files to `fsix`:

 ```
-find . -name '*.cxx' | fsi -i
+find . -name '*.cxx' | fsix -i
 ```

 - `-q` | `--query` - Query sources

 Read-to-end `stdin`, and use it as query.
-Same as indexing, you can also pipe query to `fsi`:
+Same as indexing, you can also pipe query to `fsix`:

 ```
-cat prompt.txt | fsi -q
+cat prompt.txt | fsix -q
-fsi -q < prompt.txt
+fsix -q < prompt.txt
 ```